Log configuration and usage for Supply Chain Security Tools - Store

 As mentioned at the start of this section, by setting the verbosity level to debug, the Store logs the body payload data for both the request and response of an API call.

-The debug verbosity level, instead of the default, displays this information instead of default because:
+The debug verbosity level displays this information instead of default because:

 • Body payloads can contain full CycloneDX and SBOM information.
 Moving the payload information at this level helps keep the production log output to a reasonable size.

-• Some information in these payloads might be sensitive, and the user might not want them exposed in production environment logs.
+• Some information in these payloads might be sensitive, and you might not want this information exposed in production environment logs.

 GraphQL endpoint log output